Office of Diversity, Equity & Inclusion (ODEI)

 JITPH began in 2015 as a spinoff of the popular Jazz in the Park summer series, hosted by Executive Director Bernard Lockhart (MCSJ) in Birmingham and other selected cities.
 Since its inception, JITPH has hosted 18 free concerts featuring 42 artists and reaching a diverse crowd of 6,000 people per concert.

-Jazz in the Park-Huntsville is normally held every Sunday in September from 6-9 pm in Big Spring Park East, but transitioned to a virtual format in 2020 and 2021 to accommodate COVID-19 protocols.
+Jazz in the Park-Huntsville is held each Sunday in September from 5-9 p.m. in Big Spring Park East.

 The objective of the Huntsville Citywide Council of Neighborhood Associations is to promote and foster participation and communication as a neutral liaison among neighborhood associations/organizations, elected representatives of the City, and Huntsville City staff to facilitate the resolution of neighborhood problems.
 The Council shall function to: